cedricvidal/maven-uberjar-plugin/README.md

 Maven 2 Uberjar Plugin
 ----------------------

-This is a Maven 2 Uberjar Plugin which creates uberjars using the [Classworkds Uberjarring](http://classworlds.codehaus.org/uberjar.html) technic.
+This is a Maven 2 Uberjar Plugin which creates uberjars using the [Classworlds Uberjarring](http://classworlds.codehaus.org/uberjar.html) technic.
 It builds the uberjar with the [Shrinkwrap Uberjar](https://github.com/cedricvidal/shrinkwrap-uberjar) library.

-# Building from sources

-	$ git clone git://github.com/cedricvidal/maven-uberjar-plugin.git
-	$ cd maven-uberjar-plugin
-	$ cd sources
-	$ mvn install

 # Usage